SoftCreatR/php-openai-sdk/README.md

 require_once 'vendor/autoload.php';
 ```

-Then, create an instance of the `OpenAI` class with your API key and organization (optional):
+Then, create an instance of the `OpenAI` class with your API key, organization (optional), an HTTP client, an HTTP request factory, and an HTTP stream factory:

 ```php
 use SoftCreatR\OpenAI\OpenAI;